bsorrentino/PlantUML4iPad/README.md

     * Common symbols
     * Sequence symbols
     * Deployment symbols
+    * Color key
+      > Open a color picker for choosing the color to apply
 5. Diagram Preview
     > Preview relies on [PlantUML online server](https://plantuml.com/server) so it requires internet connection
     * Built in cache management